The FDA is Reading Your Facebook Page and They Don’t ‘Like’ What They See

 Customers can praise your products all they want, but don’t you dare “like” any of them.

-As interactive technology and social media increasingly plays a prominent role in advertising and promotion, the FDA has attempted to issue several draft guidance documents at the request of industry.
+As interactive technology and social media increasingly play a prominent role in advertising and promotion, the FDA has attempted to issue several draft guidance documents at the request of the industry.
 These include:

 Guidance for Industry: Internet/Social Media Platforms with Character Space Limitations—Presenting Risk and Benefit Information for Prescription Drugs and Medical Devices is intended for using Twitter and sponsored links in Google or Yahoo that have character limitations.